robert-richardson-1/Richardson-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 This project is an interactive unsupervised machine learning web application built with `Streamlit`.
 Users can explore two sample datasets (Iris and Breast Cancer), or upload their own .csv file, then run either K-Means Clustering or Principal Component Analysis with adjustable hyperparameters.
 The app displays a dataset preview, model performance metrics, and visualizations that update in real time.

-Key ML concepts applied: unsupervised learning, K-Means clustering, dimensionality reduction, hyperparameter tuning via interactive widgets, and performance evaluation.
+Key machine-learning concepts applied: unsupervised learning, K-Means clustering, dimensionality reduction, hyperparameter tuning via interactive widgets, and performance evaluation.

 ## How to Run